sjbylo/aba/README.md

 ```
 - clones the repo and configures some high-level settings, e.g. OpenShift target version, your domain name, machine network CIDR etc (if known).
 - If needed, add any required operators to the `aba.conf` file.
-- helps you decide if you have a partially diconnected or fully disconnected (air-gapped) environment and how you should proceed.
+- helps you decide if you have a partially disconnected or fully disconnected (air-gapped) environment and how you should proceed.

 ```
 make mirror